Kitware/HPCCloud/docs/content/docs/workflows__pages.md

 Import the component `generic/components/steps/SimputReact` and pass the following props:

 - `simputType`, the name of the simput type
-- `inputFileKeys`, arguments to simput on the key for the file in the simulation metadata `key: String`, the name of the file `name: String`, and if the input file should be parsed `parse: Boolean`
 - `initialDataModel`, the initial data model for simput.
 Of format:
   ```js
     {